-Here, shows is the type of functions from strings to strings, which allows for constant time concatenation.
-For each instance 'a of the show-class, there is a function shows-prec that takes a precedence (which may influence parenthesization) and a value of type 'a.
-The given value is turned into a string, wrapped inside the shows type.
+Fig. 6.
+Instantiating the show-class for the unit-type

+shows type.
 To display lists in a special form, shows-list can be used, e.g., to allow special treatment of strings, which in Haskell and Isabelle are just lists of characters.
 The show-law which should be satisfied according to the Haskell documentation (and more or less states that a show-function is not allowed to modify an incoming string) is enforced in the Isabelle class definition.